Well here we are on the last day of 2010.... Standing on the precipice or maybe just another day about to roll into the next.

 In April, the Fayetteville Underground celebrated their one year anniversary and it was great to be able to step back and see what we had all accomplished as a group.
 By the beginning of April, I had completed ten new white series pieces.
 The second week of April was spectacular.
 That week I sold nine of my paintings to a brand new collector.
 I was so happy to work with this young collector as she bravely selected painting after painting for her collection.
 I was giddy with excitement and still can't believe it unfolded the way it did.
 I have been to her house to see the collection and they all look so beautifully hung in her home.
 I am grateful to her for her support.
 Her patronage changed the course of my year drastically and for the better in all ways.
 I will never forget this or her.

 Also in April three of my photographs were accepted into a juried exhibition entitled Crafting Place: Interpretations of Natural and Constructed Environments from the Kitchen to the Forest.
-The Juror was Kenneth Trapp former curator-in charge of the Renwick Gallery of the Smithsonian American Art Museum.
+The Juror was Kenneth Trapp former curator-in charge of the Renwick Galleryof the Smithsonian American Art Museum.
 The exhibition was held in Bentonville, Arkansas at the Sugar gallery.
 The selected photographs were from the Picher, Oklahoma trip.
 I was very pleased to be able to share them.
 This marks one of the few times I had shown my photography in a gallery setting.
 All the while this is happening, I continue with the white series, steadily building the collection.

 White Series debut, Back Vault Gallery, May 2010

 In May, with encouragement, I decided to test out the waters with the New White series and I hang three pieces in the back Vault gallery at the underground.
 I was thrilled when two out of the three sold!
 At the same time the white series is featured in a couple of fellow artists' blogs and I keep selling my color series works as well.
-Several new paintings are born in the white series, the painting,
+Several new paintings are born in the white series, the painting, Somehow we find ourselves on the same continent is a standout for me from this time period and in fact ends up on another continent, in late 2010.
+I am spending long hours in the studio at this point, sometimes up to ten hours just painting, I am happy.
+More paintings are being created I am finding my stride again.

 By June there are fifteen paintings in the new white series.
 By mid June I sell another three of the new white series, to a wonderful pair of patrons.
 I remember the experience of staring at the works with the patron in the gallery.
 We both just got absorbed into the work for a while, just standing there in silence.
 I loved that moment.
 I also loved the experience of going to their home to deliver the work and seeing how well it fit into their space.
 I love this part of the art world, these connections.

-A Place to Drown in the Hive Gallery.
+After this experience, I slow down a bit in the studio again, thinking about the upcoming exhibitions I planned to curate in the summer at the Underground.
+In July, I curated The Institute du Loop's A Place to Drown in the Hive Gallery.
 This was an enormous task.
 There were countless emails, chats, diagrams, photographs, writings, ideas, and questions sent back and forth from Taipei to Fayetteville and vice-versa in preparation for this exhibition.
 It was a very interesting experience to work with another artist in such a way.
 Clear evidence of how our world has changed, how much technology allows such amazing and inspiring things to happen.
 I received the exhibition via Fed Ex on two thumb drives with a Chinese stamp in order to sign the work.
 I also received the artist's composed soundtrack for the exhibition electronically as well.
 After a lot of hard work by myself and Henry Turner the exhibition was printed and installed and looked wonderful.
 We were all pleased, and the institute du loop seemed very thrilled.
 I will always be proud of the work we did together on this.

-Manual for living, putting into words the concepts behind the works.
+Even though I was exhausted and busy taking care of the institute du loop's exhibition, I am inspired and complete three more paintings in the new white series bringing the total to eighteen.
+By the middle of July I also return my focus to the Manual for living, putting into words the concepts behind the works.
 This was a thrilling experience.
 Thanks to artists' Stewart Bremner, Jennifer Libby Fay and to my brother, writer Sean Chapman for helping me to edit the words for the statement for the Manual for Living.

 At this time I was also able to regain focus and pour myself into a new large painting in the white series, Things fall away (as we go under).
 I can remember the soundtrack to this painting vividly and walking to my studio smiling.
 This was a happy time.